andystewart999/ha-light-transition/README.md

 + a `msg.payload` of `finish` will immediately set the target light(s) to the `msg.brightness_end` value, effectively jumping to the end of the transition

 # Home Assistant note
-The original release of this node contained the Home Assistant `api_call_service` node within it.
+The original release of this node contained the Home Assistant `call service` node within it.
 This meant that it didn't work for anyone other than me as Node Red doesn't appear to support importing your own Home Assistant configuration node when adding a subflow-derived module to your flows.

-That is the reason why this node requires you to attach an `api_call_service` node to the second output with this specific configuration:
+That is the reason why this node requires you to attach a `call service` node to the second output with this specific configuration:

 + domain: `{{call_service_domain}}`
 + service: `{{call_service_service}}`